154th Infantry Division "Murge"

 The 154th Infantry Division "Murge" (154ª Divisione di fanteria "Murge") was an infantry division of the Royal Italian Army during World War II.
-The Murge was formed on 1 December 1942 and named for the Murge region.
+The Murge was formed on 1 December 1942 and named for the Murge plateau in Apulia.
 The Murge was classified as an occupation infantry division, which meant that the division's artillery regiment consisted of two artillery groups instead of the three artillery groups of line infantry divisions and that the divisional mortar battalion was replaced by a divisional machine gun battalion.
 The division was sent to Herzegovina as an occupation force, where it took part in anti-partisan operations.
 It took part in the Battle of the Sutjeska and then had to be withdrawn after suffering heavy losses.
 It was disbanded in September 1943, following the announcement of the Armistice of Cassibile.

 History

 World War I

 The division's lineage begins with the Brigade "Murge" raised on 26 February 1917 with the 259th and 260th infantry regiments.
 The brigade fought on the Italian front in World War I and together with its regiments was disbanded after the war in July 1919.

 Between 1934 and 1939 23rd Infantry Division "Murge" was active in Bari, which on 24 May 1939 changed its name to 23rd Infantry Division "Ferrara".